Master Painting & Renovations Timeline

 Job Complete

-When you’re happy with the work, a final payment made.
+Once you are happy with the work, a final payment is requested.

 What is Process Control?

-Process control is a combination of control and discipline in order to maintain quality and consistency while we work on your house.
+Process control is a methodology to project and discipline in order to maintain quality and consistency while the work on your home.

-There are hundreds of decisions that will need to be made during the course of your renovation, process control will help us keep track of all these decisions to ensure the project stays on schedule and on budget.
+There are hundreds of decisions that will need to be made during the course of your renovation.
+We help provide structure and support so your primary decisions to answer the project stays on schedule and on budget.

 Some Tips To Keep In Mind While Planning